Bern Medtech Collaboration Call 2024

 null

-The present call for project proposals is jointly announced by CSEM SA (CSEM), the University of Bern (UniBE) and Insel Gruppe AG (INSEL) within the framework of the collaboration credit of CHF 2 Mio for the year 2024 made available by the Canton of Bern under the Collaboration Agreement of March 21, 2023 between these three organizations.
+The present call for project proposals is jointly announced by CSEM SA (CSEM), the University of Bern (UniBE) and Insel Gruppe AG (INSEL) within the framework of the collaboration credit of CHF 2 Mio for the year 2025 made available by the Canton of Bern under the Collaboration Agreement of March 21, 2023 between these three institutions.

-The main purpose of this call is to exploit the synergies between the medical and clinical expertise of UniBE and INSEL, and the microtechnology and -electronics know-how of CSEM to develop digital health tools, innovative therapies and disruptive new medical devices, thereby strengthening the Canton of Bern as a national medical innovation hub.
+The main purpose of this call is to exploit the synergies between the medical and clinical expertise of UniBE and INSEL, and the microtechnology and -electronics know-how of CSEM to develop digital health tools, innovative therapies and disruptive new medical devices, thereby strengthening the Canton of Bern as an international medical innovation hub.

 Want to get involved?

-Eligible participants: Researchers who are members of the medical faculty of the University of Bern and/or Insel Gruppe AG
+Eligible participants: Researchers who are members of the medical faculty of UniBE and/or INSEL

 Maximum project duration: 36 months